LogoCustom Linear Actuator

 Decision handoff

 For procurement handoff, attach this checker output with startup trace screenshots, duty profile, and RFQ assumptions.
-Keep canonical routing on /learn/industrial-linear-actuator for both industrial linear actuator and 12v 24v dc industrial linear actuator intent.
+Keep canonical routing on /learn/industrial-linear-actuator for industrial linear actuator, 12v industrial linear actuators, and 12v 24v dc industrial linear actuator intent.

 Related engineering paths: 12V selector, current draw baseline, and wiring diagram.